billgewrgoulas/Bus-Transit/README.md

  ### [Open Trip Planner](https://github.com/opentripplanner/OpenTripPlanner)

 In order to satisfy some advanced functionalities the application will utilize the open source software Open Trip Planner which is used to calculate optimal itineraries using data from a public transportation agency and data from Open Street Map.
+OTP can receive both static files that describe the daily schedule and the routes and real time indormation as protocol buffers.
 It exposes a rest API that we can use to make the relevant queries.

 ## Architecture